grusin-db/uc-azure-account-scim-sync-py/README.md

 - Selective sync of newly to be onboarded groups, usually of adhoc nature, always needed when onboarding a new team to Unity Catalog.
 Normally you would like to sync all team groups and their members before running the onboarding process.
 This way that all the access could be set by your CI/CD automation (looking at you here [databricks terraform provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs)).
 Without doing this step automation would most likely fail because the groups or other identities would not be yet presentin databricks account.
 - Full sync, running on a schedule very few hours, that will be synchronizing all already onboarded teams and their groups.

 The interface to faciciliate these two usecases is the same, the only difference is the list of groups, and time needed to perform the sync.

+It is possible to deep search group members for additional groups to sync by adjusting `--group-search-depth`.
+Default value of 1 means that only groups defined in the input file would be synced, value of `2` would mean that child groups of these groups would be searched and synced as well.
+There is no hard depth limit, but **caution** has to be excercised when using this paramater, because too deep search can cause too many groups to be discovered and in effect platform limits will be hit.
+It it advised to run `--query-graph-only` and `--save-graph-response-json results.json` parameters together in order to inspect the groups dicovered during the deep search.

 To run the sync follow these steps: